rtfms/nginx-php/README.md

 * `-v ${NGINX_PHP_BASE_DIR}/nginx_etc:/etc/nginx` - this will persist nginx configuration files in ${NGINX_PHP_BASE_DIR}/nginx_etc.
 This and the rest of the `-v HOST_DIR:CONTAINER_DIR` configuration parameters map directories from your computer to the container's file system so that the files in these directories could persist between the container restarts.
-If you do not want to persist the logs and totally fine with the default ocnfiguration files then you can omit most of the `-v ...` options.
+If you do not want to persist the logs and totally fine with the default configuration files then you can omit most of the `-v ...` options.
 * `-v ${NGINX_PHP_BASE_DIR}/nginx_log:/var/log/nginx` - this is where nginx logs will be saved
 * `-v ${NGINX_PHP_BASE_DIR}/php_log:/var/log/php-fpm` - where to keep php logs